snow-abstraction/perf_rcsp/README.md

 1. I'll use "route generation" for a simple VRP as my dummy problem for RCSP.
 Some aspects will be naive because those are not the aspects I want to explore in this project.

+### Development notes:

+1. If you add CMake Profile to be built in CLion, you need to go to the vcpkg menu, choose edit and check the added CMake profile in "Add Vcpkg integration to existing CMake profiles".
+Otherwise, CMake won't find the packages such as `boost-graph`, `gtest`, etc.